- Future Students

 What transcripts do I need to submit to the PPS Admissions Office?

-The PPS Admissions office requires all post-secondary transcripts (college, university, institutes, exchange programs) at the undergraduate and graduate level.
-We also require College Board Advanced Placement (AP) transcripts and International Baccalaureate (IB) transcripts if you have received post-secondary transfer credit for them.
+The PPS Admissions office does not require transcripts.
+All post-secondary transcripts (college, university, institutes, exchange programs) at the undergraduate and graduate level must be sent to the SFU Undergraduate Admissions office.
+SFU also requires College Board, Advanced Placement (AP), and International Baccalaureate (IB) transcripts if you have received post-secondary transfer credit for them.

 The SFU Undergraduate Admissions office may ask for secondary (high school) level transcripts if they cannot determine that you meet the SFU Literacy or Quantitative requirement with your post-secondary transcripts.